tastiSaher/Metamers/README.md

 The 2D space the spectral curve resides in can be split in half by any line through the origin.
 This line is uniquely defined by its normal vector.
 The intersections of the line with the spectral curve define the transition wavelength of a complementary pair of optimal reflectance functions.
-Respectively integrating the spectral curve on each of the half-spaces leads to two boundary points of the OCS (if they exist).
+Respectively integrating the spectral curve on each of the half-spaces leads to two boundary points of the OCS.
 The boundary points are furthermore characterized by the fact they are the intersection of a line tangent to the OCS having the same normal as we initially chose.
 <p align="center">
     <img src="data/gifs/ocs_construction.gif" />